Renzo-Moises/food-app/README.md

 R1 Home page:
 Home page can be found in routes/index.html
-And also, in routes/main.js line 17
+And also, in routes/main.js line 17 o

 R2 About page: